notpresident35/awesome-learn-gamedev/README.md

 [Design in Detail: Changing the Time Between Shots for the Sniper Rifle from 0.5 to 0.7 Seconds for Halo 3](https://www.gdcvault.com/play/1012211/Design-in-Detail-Changing-the) - A talk on why minute tuning matters.

-[GB 'Doc' Burford](https://docseuss.medium.com) - One of my favorite design and art writers - breaks down games and writes about them (check out the ones on the balance and economy of Destiny)

 [The Poor Man's 3D Camera](https://etodd.io/2017/11/28/poor-mans-3d-camera/) - A breakdown of the design thinking and solutions that went into an extremely specific 3D camera